Reading practice

 4.

-Which of the following best describes the criticism levelled at the Paris Agreement in Paragraph D?
+Which of the following best describes the situation regarding carbon pricing, as outlined in Paragraph E?

 5.